lucyZihanZ/HealthBot-RAG/README.md

-# Healthbot-RAG: Medical Diagnosis AI: A Retrieval-Augmented Generation System for Medical Diagnostics
+# Healthbot-RAG: A Retrieval-Augmented Generation System for Medical Diagnostics

 ## Project Overview